datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 We're subscribing (``-f``, for follow) to the routing table message stream.
-You'll see routing rules that map between the physical address and logical address of the ``recv`` service.
+You'll see routing rules that map between the physical address and logical address of the ``printer`` service.
 This view will update in real-time.

-In the receiver window, terminate the printer service.
+In the receiver window, terminate the ``printer`` service.
 You'll see the route disappear from the route list.
-Start the printer service again, and you'll see the route reappear.
+Start the ``printer`` service again, and you'll see the route reappear.

 Similarly, if the locator dies, the routes will be regenerated when the locator reappears.